 The Basilica is dedicated to the Sacred Heart of Jesus.
 It is also the highest point in Paris on the top of The Butte of Montmartre.
 The Montmartre Basilica is not old by European standards.
 It was started in 1875 and construction continued over the next 30 years.
 I have been to Sacre Coeur 4 different times over a 10 year period and it never ceases to amaze me.
 It is one of those must-visit spots in Paris.

 I did notice last year the steps of Sacre Couer on Montmartre hill seems to be a spot for young people, travellers and revellers to meet for drinks in the evening.
 The grass hill leading up the Basilica is covered with people.
 Buskers and street artists are performing their acts, entrepreneurs are walking around selling beer.
 We stayed right across the road the last trip and watched the people enjoy themselves every evening at Sacré-Coeur or exploring Montmartre and all its sights.

 What to see in Montmartre – Place du Tertre Paris Art District

 We enjoyed some ice cream while wandering the markets stalls in the square.
-Like all tourist traps its over priced but a must see in Montmartre.
+Like all tourist traps, it is overpriced but a must see in Montmartre.
 Over 10 million people a year visit Place du Tertre, prepare for the crush when visiting during the day.
 Exploring Montmartre and all its sights.
 Place du Tertre can be accessed on a street leading off from the left-hand side of the Sacre Coeur Basilica.
 You can also head up an amazing amount of stairs from the Montmartre metro station Abbesses.

 How to get to Montmartre: